"THERE'S SOMEBODY AT THE DOOR, MR WAYNE!"

 “Why do I do it to myself?”

-But deep down he knew why.
+But deep down, he knew why.
 He had a score to settle.
-Ever since witnessing the double murder of his parents outside the Monarch Theatre that night in '81, he would never stop bringing the darkness to the light in all of its many twisted forms.
+Ever since witnessing the double murder of his parents outside the Monarch Theatre that night in ’81, he had sworn to never stop dragging darkness into the light—no matter how many twisted forms it took.

-As he rested his head against his soft pillow, he looked up and saw the black void of the canopy above him and suddenly felt the futility of his vigilante endeavours which would be as nothing in the grand scheme of eternity.
+As he rested his head against his black silk pillow, he looked up at the dark void of the canopy above him and suddenly felt the futility of his vigilante endeavours.
+In the grand scheme of eternity, it was nothing.

-"I could bring a million reprobates to Commissioner Gordon to deal with and they would keep on coming like rats in a sewer.
+“I could bring a million reprobates to Commissioner Gordon, and they’d keep on coming like rats in a sewer.
 It never stops.
-Criminals are just as inevitable as life and death."
+Criminals are as inevitable as life and death.”

 “It’s like we’re dancing off the edge of a cliff together.
 All fated to drown eventually in the same ocean of darkness.”